 Fund manager commentary

-As at 31 December 2012 unless otherwise stated.
+As at 31 March 2014 unless otherwise stated.

 Past performance is not a guide to future performance.
 Stock market movements may cause the value of investments and the income from them to fall as well as rise and investors may not get back the amount originally invested.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 Smaller companies carry a higher degree of risk and their value can be more sensitive to market movement; their shares may be less liquid and performance may be more volatile.
 The fund may invest in hedge funds or private equity funds which are not normally available to individual investors, exposing the fund to the performance, liquidity and valuation issues of these funds.
 Such funds typically have high minimum investment levels and may restrict or suspend redemptions or repayment to investors.
 The asset value of these shares and its prospects may be more difficult to assess.
 If markets fall, gearing can magnify the negative impact on performance.